claytoninc/WizFi360_BeeLogger/README.md

 It is based on the WizNet example TCP-Client code from WizNet (https://github.com/Wiznet/WizFi360-EVB-Pico-C)

-Initially there were problems in getting the system to compile, but after a few tweaks of the CMake file to correct the case of directory name, the code compiles in a WSL environment using GCC 9.2.1 arm-none-eadi (following the RPi pico starters guide).
+Initially there were problems in getting the system to compile, but after a few tweaks of the CMake file to correct the case of directory names, the code compiled in a WSL environment using GCC 9.2.1 arm-none-eadi (following the RPi pico starters guide).
 The code was further developed using other libraries, including Arduino libraries.
 Some were used directly with little change.
 Some were only used as reference for developing the final code.

 The required MQTT implementation only needs to connect and submit data – so only a very limited set of the MQTT features.
 Simple code was developed to do this feature, based on the ‘ThingsBoard’ sample projects (especially the ‘PubSubClient’ Arduino library))

-The one-wire library (for the DS18B20 sensors) using the library from adamboardman (https://github.com/adamboardman/pico-onewire)
+The one-wire library (for the DS18B20 sensors) used the library from adamboardman (https://github.com/adamboardman/pico-onewire)

 The HX711 (weight sensor) was written, with reference to a number of HX711 Arduino libraries